Antiracism and Anti-Oppression Policy

 GOALS

-Review and update a transparent antiracism and anti-oppression policy with external consulting on an annual basis.
+1. Review and update a transparent antiracism and anti-oppression policy with external consulting, as needed, every other year.

-Mind Chicago leaders to meet with Chicago Therapy Collective program Hire Trans Now to enhance our trans-inclusive hiring practices.
+2. Mind Chicago leaders to continue to work with the Chicago Therapy Collective program Hire Trans Now to enhance our trans-inclusive hiring practices.

-Include well-practiced trans, LGBQ+, and/or POC staff throughout the interview process for new clinicians or other staff members.
+3. Include well-practiced trans, disabled, neurodivergent, LGBQ+, BI&POC, religiously diverse, and/or other staff throughout the interview process for new clinicians or other staff members.

-Per staff feedback, Mind Chicago leaders have and will continue to send out the biannual survey results and, if relevant, specific content on areas Mind Chicago leaders will be working on between surveys and ongoing.
+4. Per staff feedback, Mind Chicago leaders have and will continue to send out the annual survey results and, if relevant, specific content on areas Mind Chicago leaders will be working on between surveys and ongoing.

 growth